Savukku: Block

 On 2 March 2014, following the court orders to block the website, many proxies were created to evade the block.
 The website continued to host mirrors of the site Savukku, this time naming the Judge of the Madras High Court who is hearing the case.

+On 28 February 2014, the website was blocked on Madras High Court orders after a writ for defamation was filed by a Sun TV employee, Mahalakshmi.
+In a different matter, Shankar was charged under Sections 66, 70 and 72 of the Information Technology Act, alleged to have leaked the conversation between former Chief Secretary to Government and former Director of Vigilance and Anti-Corruption.
+He was acquitted on 24 February 2017.